Visit Newcastle Island

 2. Salmon BBQ (by reservation only)

-Begins at the Totem Pole where you will enjoy the regular tour of storytelling and a nature walk.
-Once the tour is over, you will enjoy eating a traditionally cooked BBQ salmon at the BBQ fire pit.
-The Snuneymuxw chef will take you through the process of cooking traditionally and speak of the teachings handed down through the generations of cooking the sockeye salmon.
-The tour is approximately 1.5 hours plus additional time to enjoy your meal.
+Enjoy a traditionally cooked BBQ salmon at the BBQ fire pit.
+A Snuneymuxw chef will take you through the process of cooking traditionally and speak of the teachings handed down through the generations of cooking the sockeye salmon.
+Your meal will include: Salmon, baked potatoes, salad, fresh fruit, traditional baked bread and drinks.
+Pre-book at least three weeks in advance.
+Minimum of 20 people required.

 Accessing the Island is made possible by the 12 passenger St. Anthony Ferry.
 As well as passengers, the St. Anthony can carry camping equipment and supplies and a maximum of 3 bicycles.
 Service is provided by the Newcastle Island Ferry Service Ltd, which provides ferry service from Maffeo Sutton Park: Click here for a directions and Map of Maffeo Sutton Park.

 Please Note: The Newcastle Island ferry does not go to Protection Island.
 Please contact Protection Island directly for their ferry information.